The Uganda Buddhist Centre

-The Uganda Buddhist Centre is a Buddhist Temple located Off-Entebbe Road, Bulega, Garuga, Katabi Town Council on Entebbe road, P.O.
+The Uganda Buddhist Centre is a Buddhist temple located Off-Entebbe Road, Bulega, Garuga, Katabi Town Council on Entebbe road, P.O.
 Box 898, Entebbe, Uganda.

 Organization

-The leader and resident monk of the temple is venerable Bhante Bhikkhu Buddharakkhita.
-The temple is affliated with the Theravada tradition.
+The leader and resident monk of the temple is veneterable Bhante Bhikkhu Buddharakkhita.
+The temple is affiliated with the Theravada tradition.
 Adherents are composed of mostly Ugandans and people of Asian descent (including Thais, Burmese and Sri Lankans).

 History

-The Uganda Buddhist Centre (UBC) was founded by Venerable Buddharakkhita, Ph.D., who is a Ugandan by nationality and is the first Buddhist monk in Uganda to introduce Buddhism into the country on April 10, 2005.
-It was created to introduce and preserve the Buddha's teachings within the context of African culture.
+The Uganda Buddhist Centre (UBC) was founded by Venerable Bhante Buddharakkhita, Ph.D., who is a Ugandan by nationality and is the first Buddhist monk in Uganda to introduce Buddhism into the country on April 10, 2005.

 The Uganda Buddhist Centre is the first Buddhist Centre in Uganda.
 It is located on two acres of land at Bulega, Garuga, Entebbe (about 5 km off Kampala-Entebbe main road).
 The center is open to all people who wish to cultivate peace, harmony, and happiness.

 In 2022, the UBD opened the primary school to provide free education to the children in the community; it is also considered the first Buddhist school in Africa.